 Are you interested in finding out how dental implants may benefit you personally?
 Your implant dentist in Northborough is ready to help!

-Dental implants are one of the most versatile tooth replacement options available.
-Whether you are missing one tooth, a few teeth, or all your teeth, they may be able to help you.
+Dental implants in Northborough are one of the most versatile tooth replacement options available.
+Whether you are missing one tooth, a few teeth, or all of your teeth, they may be able to provide you with a sturdy and strong smile that stands the test of time.
+Of course, you will have to meet a few basic oral and overall health criteria before we are able to approve you for implants.
+Most adults do qualify for them!

 If you are missing just one tooth, we will insert a single dental implant into the jawbone.
-After it fuses with the tissue around it, we will place a custom crown on top of it.
+After it fuses with the tissue around it over a period of a few months, we will place a custom crown on top of it.
 In most cases, an implant-supported crown is a preferable alternative to a traditional dental bridge.
+That is because traditional bridges require that the nearby teeth be significantly filed down to support the restoration.
+An implant is self-supporting, so nearby teeth can usually remain intact.
+Plus, implants tend to look, feel, and function just like natural teeth.

-If you require full-arch replacement, we will place a few dental implants at strategic locations throughout your jawbone.
+If you require full-arch replacement, your dental implant dentist in Northborough will place a few dental implants at strategic locations throughout your jawbone.
 The exact number of implants needed varies from case to case.
+It may be as few as two or as many as six or more.
 Sometime after the implants are placed, you will receive either an overdenture (a removable prosthetic that snaps onto the implants) or a permanent implant denture.
+Many people who have had traditional dentures in the past choose to upgrade to implant dentures, and they could not be happier with their decision because implants provide such remarkable stability and functionality.

 The cost of dental implants varies from person to person and depends on quite a few different factors.
 When you visit us for your consultation, we will provide you with an estimate for the cost of each stage of your treatment so you can accurately assess whether there is room in your budget for dental implants in Northborough.
 Although the price may seem high at first, we strongly encourage patients to make the investment in dental implants.
 The many benefits they offer make them well worth the cost, and in many cases, dental implants will end up paying for themselves over time.